-How to Keep Your Knees Healthy in Martial Arts
+How to Keep Your Knees Safe, Healthy, and Injury-Free in Martial Arts

 Because I'd participated in martial arts so carelessly and completely during my adolescent years, I did irreparable damage to my knees.

-Here, I'm hoping I can explain to you how to prevent knee problems in martial arts before they get to you, too.
+Below, I share how to prevent knee problems in martial arts before they get to you, too.

 In martial arts, most of your leg work is done with your quadriceps, leaving your hamstrings rather neglected.
 Most stances focus on your quads.
 The only thing I can think of that works your hamstrings is that sort of kick where your leg comes up in the back (in my Kung-Fu class, we called it a Scorpion-tail kick).